-All class sessions meet face-to-face in a Flex-equipped classroom and are simultaneously live-streamed and recorded through the Zoom video conferencing platform.
+All class sessions meet in-person in a Flex-equipped classroom and are simultaneously live-streamed and recorded through Zoom.
 After each class, the Zoom recording is posted in Canvas so that students may view or review each session.
 For each session, students may engage in-person in the classroom, virtually via Zoom, or online asynchronously, according to their preferences and needs.

 An easy formula to remember is: